VT-DISCO-LAB/About-the-Discovery-Lab.github/README.md

 ## **Links to Important Resources**
 * Are you a new student user?
 [Use this template to get your lab notebook started](https://github.com/VT-DISCO-LAB/individual_student_Template)
+* Looking for resources to help you get started?
+[Use this repository to access those resources and more](https://github.com/VT-DISCO-LAB/Getting-Started-in-the-Discovery-Lab)